-Kelly Ripa ‘Crying’ Over Throwback Photo With Mark Consuelos And Daughter Lola
+Kelly Ripa ‘Crying’ Over Throwback Photo With Mark Consuelos And Daughter, Lola

-Daytime television host Kelly Ripa is celebrating throwback Thursday, sharing a photo nearly two decades old as her and husband, actor Mark Consuelos, prepare to see daughter Lola off to college.
+Daytime television host Kelly Ripa is celebrating throwback Thursday, sharing a photo nearly two decades old as she and her husband, actor Mark Consuelos, prepare to see daughter Lola off to college.

 It’s difficult for any parent to say goodbye to their child before they start their higher education journey, and the famous parents of Lola Grace Consuelos are no exception.

-In an Instagram posted just after 5 p.m. on Thursday, Ripa shared a sweet throwback photo from 2001 that features her husband, Mark, and her now 18-year-old daughter, Lola, at her christening as a baby.
+In an Instagram pic posted just after 5 p.m. on Thursday, Ripa shared a sweet throwback photo from 2001 that features her husband, Mark, and her now 18-year-old daughter, Lola, at her christening as a baby.

 “In the blink of an eye,” Ripa said about the time between her daughter’s christening ceremony and the beginning of her college career.
 “I’m not crying.
 You’re crying.”

-Ripa also attached an emoji shedding just one tear, but later admitted in the caption that it was actually her famous husband, actor Mark Consuelos who was really sobbing.
+Ripa also attached an emoji shedding just one tear, but later admitted in the caption that it was actually her famous husband, Mark Consuelos, who was really sobbing.
 The famous duo met when they both starred on ABC’s longtime soap opera All My Children, per Woman’s Day.

 In the photo, a much younger Ripa and Consuelos look lovingly over newborn Lola.